What We Build

-Where public-facing AI lives
+Where this kind of AI lives

-Anywhere a stranger reaches a person or business:
+Anywhere a stranger reaches your business:

 - Inbound voice calls — answering, screening, booking, escalating